Adobe Shockwave Player

-Adobe Shockwave Player (formerly Macromedia Shockwave Player, and also known as Shockwave for Director) is a discontinued freeware software plug-in for viewing multimedia and video games created on the Adobe Shockwave platform in web pages.
-Content was developed with Adobe Director and published on the Internet.
-Such content could be viewed in a web browser on any computer with the Shockwave Player plug-in installed.
-It was first developed by Macromedia and released in 1995; it was later acquired by Adobe Systems in 2005.
+Adobe Shockwave Player (formerly Macromedia Shockwave Player, and also known as Shockwave for Director) is a discontinued software plug-in for web browsers enabling interaction with multimedia and video games created for the Adobe Shockwave platform on web pages.
+Content developed with Director and published on the Internet could be viewed on any computer with the freeware plug-in installed.
+First developed by Macromedia and released in 1995, it was later acquired along with other Macromedia assets by Adobe Systems in 2005.

 Shockwave Player ran DCR files published by the Adobe Director environment.
 Shockwave Player supported raster graphics, basic vector graphics, 3D graphics, audio, and an embedded scripting language called Lingo.
 Hundreds of free online video games were developed using Shockwave, and published on websites such as Miniclip and Shockwave.com.

 As of July 2011, a survey found that Flash Player had 99% market penetration in desktop browsers in "mature markets" (United States, Canada, United Kingdom, France, Germany, Japan, Australia, and New Zealand), while Shockwave Player claimed only 41% in these markets.
-As of 2015, Flash Player is a suitable alternative to Shockwave Player, with its 3D rendering capabilities and object-oriented programming language.
+Flash Player was used as an alternative to Shockwave Player, with its more advanced 3D rendering capabilities and object-oriented programming language.
 Flash Player cannot display Shockwave content, and Shockwave Player cannot display Flash content.

 In February 2019, Adobe announced that Adobe Shockwave, including the Shockwave Player, would be discontinued in April 2019.
 The final update for Adobe Shockwave Player was released on March 15, 2019.
-Shockwave Player is no longer available for download (as of October 8, 2019), and it cannot be used anymore since web browsers have blocked the Shockwave Player plug-in upon its discontinuation.
+Shockwave Player is no longer available for download (as of October 8, 2019), and most major web browsers blocked the Shockwave Player plug-in from being used upon its discontinuation.